 - Count the positive and negative words that appear in a given text.

-- If the positive word appears more than the negative term, the system returns a positive sentiment and vice versa.
+- If the positive word appears more than the negative one, the system returns a positive sentiment and vice versa.
 If the numbers are equal, the system will return a neutral feeling.

 2. Automatic Systems

 These systems rely on machine learning (ML) techniques.
-They determine sentiments based on the inputs fed to them.
-In this approach, the system is fed data to classify a view correctly.
+They determine sentiments based on the inputs they’re fed.
+In this approach, the system gets fed data to classify a view correctly.

 3. Hybrid Systems

 Hybrid systems use a combination of rules and ML approaches to ensure a high level of accuracy.

 As discussed, sentiment analysis uses NLP algorithms to develop software that can understand the different ways context can influence sentiment.